brunorijsman/dske-python/docs/dske-protocol.md

 [arXiv paper 2205.00615: Distributed Symmetric Key Establishment: A scalable, quantum-proof key distribution system.](](https://arxiv.org/pdf/2205.00615))

-We say "is inspired by" rather than "is an implementation of" because although our code generally follows the high-level description in the draft, deviate from the draft in certain aspects (see
+We say "is inspired by" rather than "is an implementation of" because although our code generally follows the high-level description in the draft, it deviates from the draft in certain aspects (see
 [this list of deviations](#differences-between-the-ietf-draft-and-this-implementation) for details).